oneforawe/react-ts/docs/Creation.md

   ```

   to move git excludes/ignore and git attributes files into config folder.
-  (Note that the git attributes file seems to work from within the config folder
+      * Issue: Note that the git attributes file seems to work from within the
-  except when applying an automatic fix to incorrect file line endings.
-See the
+        config folder except when applying an automatic fix to incorrect file
-  usage steps in the repo README for more information on that, as well as the
+        line endings.
+See the usage steps in the repo README for more
-  `.gitconfig_temp` file noted below.)
+        information on that, as well as the `.gitconfig_temp` file noted below.
 * modified: `package.json`
   Added `"cracoConfig": ".config/craco.config.js",` to move the craco config
   into the config folder.